-While they provide an attractive pedestrian facility or a path for young or inexperienced bicyclists, Multi-Use Trails are often too narrow to safely accommodate a wide range of users.
+While they provide an attractive pedestrian facility or a path for young or inexperienced bicyclists, Multi-Use Trails multi-use trails are often too narrow to safely accommodate a wide range of users.
 Studies also indicate a greater degree of risk in those locations where multi-use trails or side paths intersect roadways or driveways.
-In the future, multi-use paths should be limited to locations with relatively few driveway and roadway intersections, since motorists can be taken by surprise at those locations.
-Where they follow parallel roads, these paths should not be considered a substitute for on-road facilities, but rather should be used in conjunction with shoulders or bike lanes.
+In the future, multi-use paths should be limited to locations with relatively few driveway and receive enhanced traffic advisory and markings at roadway intersections, since motorists can be taken by surprise at those locations.
+Where they follow parallel roads, these paths should not be considered a substitute for on-road facilities, but rather should be used in conjunction with compatible shoulders or bike lanes.